- Pulsed Lasers and LEDs

 - Various fiber types: multi-mode, single mode and polarization maintaining single mode

-- Various input and output connectors: FC/APC, FC/PC, SMA, and others on request
+- Various input and output connectors: FC/APC, FC/PC, SMA, High Power Fiber End-caps, others on request

 - Typ.
-40 to 60 % coupling efficiency in (polarization maintaining) single mode fibers
+40–60 % coupling efficiency in (polarization maintaining) single mode fibers

 - Typ.
 80 % coupling efficiency in multi-mode fibers

-Most laser sources from PicoQuant provide a collimated output beam*.
-This includes the laser heads of the LDH/LDH-FA and LDH-IX series and the high-power and UV lasers of the VisIR and VisUV series.
-All these can be optionally coupled into a variety of optical fibers (multi-mode, single mode, or polarization maintaining single mode) via different connector types.
+Most laser sources from PicoQuant provide a collimated output beam1, including laser heads from the LDH, LDH-FA, and LDH-IX series as well as the high-powered VisIR and VisUV laser modules.
+All of these laser soources can be optionally coupled into a variety of optical fibers (such as multi-mode, single mode, or polarization maintaining single mode) via different connector types.
 We recommend FC/APC connectors for most applications, since they prevent back reflections that can interfere with laser stability.

 Coupling the laser beam into a fiber is useful to transport the beam light in a safe manner.
 But besides the prosaic function of light transportation, fiber coupling has the added benefit of improving the beam quality.
 For example, the typically elliptical beam shape of a collimated laser diode gets circularized into a round beam at the output of the fiber.
 Furthermore, coupling the light beam into a single mode fiber or a polarization maintaining single mode fiber even permits to filter out all side modes of the diode in order to obtain a not only circular but also near TEMoo, gaussian distribution of the beam profile.
 In fact, for confocal micoscopy setups, the coupling of a laser diode head into a polarization maintaining single mode fiber is nearly a must.